nununo/pyVela2017/README.md

 | levels.*.fadeout                 | Fade out time, in seconds, for this level's video files.        |

 About the "wind sensor"
 -----------------------
-The "wind sensor" used in the project is built out of an Arduino and some electronics amplifying and filtering the signals obtained from two "bend sensors".
+The "wind sensor" used in the project is built out of an Arduino and some electronics amplifying and filtering the signals obtained from two "bend/flex sensors".

 If anyone wants to have a go at it, the general idea, from this project's perspective is that the "wind sensor" input, configurable via `inputs.arduino.*` in the settings: